 If somebody asks you what is the biggest challenge facing your software engineering team right now.
 I am sure the challenge of addressing consumer demands and expectations will be on the top of your list.
-With the competition getting more intense, “Faster, better and cheaper” is now the slogan of every technology company with a never-ending hunt to do more with less.
+With the competition getting more intense, “Faster, better and cheaper” is now the slogan of every outsourced software development company with a never-ending hunt to do more with less.
 Having shorter time to market strategy and being innovative enough has become mandatory to stay ahead in the business.

 What do we mean by Ops-Enabled Full Stack Developer?